 I highly recommend using a developer like Ilfotec DD-X for developing old rolls of film, because it’s a slower developer that contains a lot of buffer solution — so even if it does exhaust itself on adjuncts, there will still be a lot of developing power left over to properly develop the remaining grains in the film.

 After the developer, you can use any normal stop bath or fixer chemical as normal.
 The developer is by far the most important part of the process to get right.

 Finding old rolls of film can be a lot of fun.
 There are all kinds of memories that were stored on those rolls that can be exhilarating to rediscover.

 But one thing is for sure — it’s never too late to try developing rolls.
-If you only left it on the shelf for a year or two, the images will be great.
-If the images were trapped on that roll for a couple of decades, you can certainly expect some degradation, but there will still be an image there.
+If you only left the roll of film on the shelf for a year or two, the images will still come out great.
+If the images were trapped on that roll for a couple of decades, you can certainly expect some degradation, but if it is developed properly, you will still get images.

 Have you developed some old rolls of film that you found?
 Let me know about it in the comments down below!

 Daren is a journalist and wedding photographer based in Vancouver, B.C.
 He’s been taking personal and professional photos on film since 2017 and began developing and printing his own photos after wanting more control than what local labs could offer.
 Discover his newest publications at Soft Grain Books, or check out the print shop.